Beck's Bolero: Recording

-The recording session took place at IBC Studios on 16 and 17 May 1966 (although a date after Beck left the Yardbirds in November 1966 has also been suggested).
+Recording took place at IBC Studios in London on 16 and 17 May 1966.
 Moon arrived at the studio disguised in sunglasses and a Russian cossack hat.
+"Moonie turned up," Beck recalled, "and I never expected it, because he was so scatty, and you never knew if he was going to show.
+But once he was in there, we started it off and I went and heard the playback and went, 'Jeez, this is the beginning of something amazing.
+You guys are not going anywhere.'
+Page on rhythm guitar, me on lead, John Paul Jones on bass – it's done! …And to cap it all we had Glyn Johns engineering.
+This is the motherlode!
+And the next day it was all over."

 When Entwistle did not show, studio musicians John Paul Jones and Nicky Hopkins were brought in at the last minute to provide bass and piano.
-There is an unsubstantiated account that Ritchie Blackmore may have been involved at the studio, but his participation has not been acknowledged by Beck, Page, or others at the session.
-Napier-Bell, the Yardbirds' producer who had originally promoted the idea, was present for the recording.
+An unsubstantiated account holds that Ritchie Blackmore may have been involved, but his participation has not been acknowledged by Beck, Page or others at the session.
+Simon Napier-Bell, the Yardbirds' producer who had originally promoted the idea, was present for the recording.

-For the guitar parts, Beck used a Gibson Les Paul played through a Vox AC30 amplifier and Page played a Fender Electric XII twelve-string electric guitar.
-Halfway through the song, Moon smashed the drum microphone with his stick – "You can actually hear him screaming as he does it", Beck remembered, "so all you can hear from then on is cymbals!"
+Beck used a Gibson Les Paul played through a Vox AC30 amplifier and Page played a Fender Electric XII twelve-string electric guitar.
+Halfway through the song, Moon smashed the drum microphone with his stick; "You can actually hear him screaming as he does it," Beck remembered, "so all you can hear from then on is cymbals!"
 After Moon and Napier-Bell left, Beck and Page added overdubs and sound treatments to complete the track.
-According to Beck, two or three songs were recorded at the session, but "Beck's Bolero" was the only track released.
+According to Beck, two or three songs were recorded at the session, but "Beck's Bolero" was the only one released.